scipy/scipy/doc/source/tutorial/integrate.rst

 into Python with `ctypes`.

 3.)
-Load shared library into Python using `ctypes` and set ``restypes`` and ``argtypes`` - this allows Scipy to interpret the function correctly:
+Load shared library into Python using `ctypes` and set ``restypes`` and ``argtypes`` - this allows SciPy to interpret the function correctly:

 .. code:: python